-Imbi (her name reflects her Estonian heritage, and no, it doesn’t mean anything) has often been referred to as a Renaissance woman.
+Imbi (her name reflects her Estonian heritage, and no, it doesn’t mean anything) is often called a Renaissance woman.
 Classically trained in voice and on violin and piano, Imbi’s teachers expected her to pursue music.
 But she was bitten by the media bug before she graduated high school as she worked in multi-cultural radio and cable.
 Ryerson further honed her skills, and after a year in Europe, post-Ryerson Radio & Television Arts, Imbi returned to Toronto to begin her career.

 Imbi had met Bill Kinnon in her final year at Ryerson University, and upon returning to Toronto, ran into him on Carlton Street in Toronto’s Cabbagetown.
-That chance encounter (if there is such a thing) led to a number of significant events, not least of which was the founding of Medri Kinnon Productions Limited in 1984.
-Imbi was the production co-ordinator at a Toronto TV station when she and Bill began MKPL.
-She actually didn’t join the company full time until late 1985 — at which time the company saw significant growth.
+That chance encounter (if there is such a thing) led to some significant events, not least of which was the founding of Medri Kinnon Productions Limited in 1984.
+Imbi was the production coordinator at a Toronto TV station when she and Bill began Medri Kinnon.

-As MKP was in the design and production business, Imbi felt it was important that our new space reflected that.
-Building multiple scale models, Imbi designed a space that visitors still experience as fresh — 19 years later.
+As MKP was in the broadcast design and production business, Imbi felt it was important that our new space reflected that.
+Building multiple scale models, Imbi designed a space that visitors still experience as fresh — 23 years later.